Erbology

 3. Scoop out on a plate and garnish with some dill, chilli flakes and virgin olive oil.

-4. Enjoy with Erbology Personalised Crackers.
+4. Enjoy with Erbology Gluten-free Crackers.